 PR Beyond AI: An Optimist’s Outlook

-The use of PR to facilitate and establish the foundation of a more prosperous and advanced society was always just a stepping stone.
+PR to facilitate and establish the foundation of a more prosperous and advanced society might have been just a stepping stone.
 Transforming humanity into replaceable parts of AI processes is probably an irreversible outcome.

 Historically, societal progress has often meant that humans have been freed to think, communicate, and create.
 And it’s usually in these rare and inspired times of enlightenment that we take great strides towards discovering meaning, creating art, and understanding the universe.

-For PR to move beyond the AI revolution one day is not a failure — it’s an accomplishment.
+For PR to move beyond the AI revolution is not a failure—it’s an accomplishment.